🔥 Stop overpaying - start transferring money with Ogvio. Join the waitlist & grab early Rewards NOW! 🎁

 He was able to get 1 ETH for a total price of $1,800 using this strategy.
 His strategy was very different since Jane just purchased one whole ETH that cost $2,300.

 Jane got 1 ETH in May.
 In this case, she paid more than Tom.
 Her total investment cost was $2,300.
 This shows that investors might profit from using the DCA strategy.
-In this particular scenario, Jane paid more than Tom, because she purchased one ETH immediately, rather than investing particular amounts for an extended amount of time.
+In this particular scenario, Jane paid more than Tom because she purchased one ETH immediately, rather than investing particular amounts for an extended period of time.

-The reason behind creating the term itself is because of the demand of reducing the average cost of the total amount of assets bought.
+The reason behind creating the term itself is because of the demand to reduce the average cost of the total amount of assets bought.

 In essence, the investor would be able to purchase a lesser piece of an asset for a higher price.
 Simultaneously, when the asset's price falls, more units are sold.
 As a result, the investor would enter a position progressively, rather than all at once.